 It goes far beyond that only facing challenges and being connected.

-Aside from that, smartphones are taking over traditional computers like Windows PC and Mac due to their multiple advantages that range from higher resolution graphics for strongly addictive games, social media platforms to multi-productive hallmarks on the large bezel-less screens.
+Aside from that, smartphones are taking over traditional computers like Windows PC, and Mac due to their multiple advantages.
+It ranges from higher resolution graphics for strongly addictive games, social media platforms to multi-productive hallmarks on the large bezel-less screens.

 There’s something that only ‘large screens’ can offer us.
 That’s where Android emulators work as the ideal combinator or the ‘in-between.’